AI Search and Local SEO: How Google Business Profiles Influence Visibility

 Citations are mentions of your business across directories, apps, and trusted local platforms.

-These listings help confirm your business information and give Google additional signals that your brand is legitimate and consistent.
+These listings help verify your business information and provide Google with additional signals (context) that your brand is legitimate and consistent.

 Start with high-trust platforms like: